 We provide a variety of CDL Training and Testing services:

 In order to be employed as a truck driver, a DOT Physical is required by State and Federal law for all CDL applicants.
-An applicant must be at least 21 years of age to operate in interstate commerce or *19 years of age to operate in intrastate commerce at the time of application and must have held a valid drivers license for at least one year.
+Search the National Registry for a Medical provider near you.
+An applicant must be at least 21 years of age to operate in interstate commerce or *18 years of age to operate in intrastate commerce at the time of application and must have held a valid drivers license for at least one year.

 As of October 10, 2014 it is a requirement to have a CDL permit in your possession for a minimum 14 days after date of issuance, before a road skills test can be performed.